Codecademy/docs/content/cybersecurity/concepts/virus/virus.md

 ## Different Types of Viruses

+There are many different types of viruses.
+They include:

+- Parasitic Virus: Attaches to an executable file such as a .com or .exe and is executed with the host file.
+- Macro Virus: Found in programs such as Microsoft Word or Excel that host their own scripting language.
+These viruses can hide in file formats run by these programs such as .doc or .xlsx.
+- Web Scripting Virus: Exploits vulnabilities in browsers to install malicious software can be found on unsafe websites or even in malicious banner ads.
+- Polymorphic Virus: Attempts to evade anti-virus software by altering its own code each time its run.
+- Boot Sector Virus: Originated when computers booted from floppy disks, now commonly distributed by USB drives, it injects itself into the boot process of the computer.
+- Worm: A piece of malicious software that replicates itself in order to spread to other systems.
+It often traverses across a network, exploiting security flaws on the target system to allow access.

+## Other Types of Malware

-- Malware: Short for malicious software, malware is any type of software that could harm a computer system.
+A virus is a type of malware.
+Malware is short for malicious software, malware is any type of software that could harm a computer system.
 It can make a computer perform actions without the owner’s consent or knowledge.
+Types of malware aside from viruses include:

 - Trojan Horse: A type of malware that uses code to install seemingly benign software, but it is actually used to create back doors into a system.
 The result is typically loss or theft of data.
-- Worm: A piece of malicious software that replicates itself in order to spread to other systems.
-It often traverses across a network, exploiting security flaws on the target system to allow access.
 - Spyware: Software that tries to monitor and gather information about a user without their knowledge or consent.
 It can monitor and log activity on a target system, or gather credit card and other personally identifiable information.
+- Adware: Software that spawns unwanted advertisements through popups or other means.
+Designed to be difficult to remove, they can severly drain resources on a system.
+- Ransomware: Malware that typically encrypts all or part of the data on a system and extorts the user for money, typically cryptocurrency, to retrieve the decryption key.